AshutoshSingh23/Data_Structures_and_Algorithms/README.md

 # Data_Structures_and_Algorithms
-This repo contains all the files that I created during my study of data structures and algorithms
+This repo contains all the files that I created during my study of data structures and algorithms.